 Either way, Vimeo’s got you hooked.

 Why?
-Because this is a minimalist landing page with zero clutter, zero friction, and zero hurdles to conversion.
+This is a minimalist landing page with zero clutter, zero friction, and zero hurdles to conversion.

-By avoiding complication and excessive choice, you will help your visitors to maintain better focus, which is a surefire way to boost conversions.
+Avoiding complications and excessive choice will help your visitors maintain better focus, which is a surefire way to boost conversions.